 Eight years into his career, Ferg is world-building.
-The Harlem-born founding member of the hip-hop collective A$AP Mob has released some of the most iconic hits since he launched his solo career with 2013’s Traplord, the same year he was named BET Awards’ “Rookie of the Year”.
+Born in Harlem on October 20, 1988, Ferg is a founding member of the hip-hop collective A$AP Mob and has released some of the most iconic hits since he launched his solo career with 2013’s Traplord, the same year he was named BET Awards’ “Rookie of the Year”.
 From his follow-up album Always Strive and Prosper, to his mixtapes Ferg Forever and Still Striving, and his most recent Floor Seats series, he has released some of the most invigorating and bold statements in contemporary rap.
 His smash hit “Plain Jane” was certified 5x Platinum, while “Shabba,” “Work REMIX” and “New Level” have all achieved multi-Platinum status as well.
 Last year’s Floor Seats II release featured “Move Ya Hips,” with Nicki Minaj and MadeinTYO, landing Ferg’s highest charting single ever, having reached #19 on the Billboard Hot 100.
 With so much in the register, Ferg plans to not only build on his own project, but to bring his very own label Sewer Sounds to the forefront.

 There isn’t an aspect of Ferg’s artistry that can’t be tied back to his birthplace, in Harlem.
 One of the most storied neighborhoods in New York—and therefore the world—Ferg’s home has cultivated Black art across the ages.
 An only child, Ferg inherited his taste and sense of style from his parents, Darold and Sharon, who emphasized dressing sharp in a neighborhood known for flash and confidence.
 They let him ride his bike around the city, dodging cars and authority figures, and encouraged his interest in visual art from a young age.
 A small-business owner and graphic designer, his father designed the iconic logos for both Andre Hurrel’s Uptown Records along with Puff Daddy’s Bad Boy Records and thus Ferg’s passion for painting and hip-hop was fated.